23 Ways to Make Money With a Cargo Van

 Food delivery drivers can make good money driving for DoorDash, Uber Eats, or grocery delivery services like Instacart.
 Working for one of the big food delivery services is an option, but it might not be ideal with a cargo van.
 Despite the extra space for large orders, gas prices and wear and tear can dent your profits.

-Call around to catering companies, event planners, and wedding planners in your area.
+Call catering companies, event planners, and wedding planners in your area.
 Present yourself as a delivery professional.
 You might be able to generate some extra cash during the wedding season or around the holidays.

 11. Make Retail Deliveries